Sign Up

 • Plastic mattress cover

-You may be assisting with a bowel/bladder training regime.
+You may be assisting with a bowel/bladder training regimen.
 That usually includes toileting every 2 hours.
 If that is too often, start with every 3-4 hours.
-Rushing when there is an urge may result in incontinence.
+Rushing when there is an urge may result in incontinence (Davis et al, 2020).

 The following actions are not allowed: